 Learn how you can make your lawn safe for pets this winter by reading our online guide, and contact our lawn care professionals today!

-Maintaining your lawn through the cold winter months is important — especially in states like Colorado and Michigan where the winters can be rather harsh.
+Maintaining your lawn through the cold winter months is important — especially in states like Colorado where the winters can be rather harsh.
 However, lawn care should never come at the expense of safety.
-If you are a pet owner, it's important to make sure that all of your lawn care and yard work for the winter is safe for your four-legged friends.
+If you are a pet owner, it’s important to make sure that all of your lawn care and yard work for the winter is safe for your four-legged friends.
 In this post, our lawn care experts here at Fit Turf will show you how to make your lawn safe for pets this winter.
-With decades of experience serving property owners in Colorado and Michigan, we bring a wealth of information and industry-leading services designed to help our clients get the most out of their yards.
+With decades of experience serving property owners in Colorado, we bring a wealth of information and industry-leading services designed to help our clients get the most out of their yards.
 Read on to learn more about how you can make your lawn safe for pets this winter season, and contact our team for comprehensive lawn care services today!

 Keep Your Pets Away From Chemicals